Greyhole should default to MySQL due to performance issues - was Re: Greyhole needs more aggressive priority

 I can also note that I've now seen several issues arise from the LZ getting full (as it’s on the OS drive) during the day when monitoring it from work.
 Ranging from VNC stopping to work correctly to the Amahi webgui giving me database errors (both solved by a reboot from SSH).

-#5 Updated by Zeiva almost 10 years ago
+#5 Updated by Zeiva over 10 years ago

 I'm still letting Greyhole work through the massive queue I've built up during this issue.
 Once I'm done I have some pretty nice folders to throw at it to test.
 What would you like me to start with, a 350GB~ folder with 250k of files (tons of pictures etc) or a 2TB folder with tons of large video files?
 I also have other more mixed folers which will also make for some nice testing I reckon.